erikw/tmux-powerline/README.md

 # Intro
 tmux-powerline is a tmux <a title="Tmux Plugin Manager" href="https://github.com/tmux-plugins/tpm">tpm</a> plugin that gives you a slick and hackable powerline status bar consisting of segments.
 It's easily extensible with custom segments and themes.
-The plugin itself is implemented purely in bash thus minimizing system requirements.
-However you can make segments in any language you want (with a shell wrapper).
+The plugin itself is implemented purely in bash, thus minimizing system requirements.
+However, you can make segments in any language you want (with a shell wrapper).

 Some examples of segments available that you can add to your tmux status bar are (full list [here](https://github.com/erikw/tmux-powerline/tree/main/segments)):
 * LAN & WAN IP addresses
 * Now Playing for MPD, Spotify (GNU/Linux native or wine, macOS), iTunes (macOS), Rhythmbox, Banshee, MOC, Audacious, Rdio (macOS), cmus, Pithos and Last.fm (last scrobbled track).
 * New mail count for GMail, Maildir, mbox, mailcheck, and Apple Mail
 * GNU/Linux and macOS battery status (uses [richo/dotfiles/bin/battery](https://github.com/richoH/dotfiles/blob/master/bin/battery))
-* Weather in Celsius, Fahrenheit and Kelvin using Yahoo Weather
+* Weather in Celsius, Fahrenheit, and Kelvin using Yahoo Weather
-* System load, cpu usage and uptime
+* System load, CPU usage, and uptime
-* Git, SVN and Mercurial branch in CWD
+* Git, SVN, and Mercurial branch in CWD
 * Date and time
 * Hostname
 * tmux info